Course Home | Syllabus | Assignments | Schedule | Downloads | [print]

 Use the GitHub repository available for this course to store your

 solution.
-Make a directory named local-policy-search
+Make a directory named cliff-policy-local-search

 .
 Store the

-local search program in local-policy-search/policy_search.py
+local search program in cliff-policy-local-search/policy_search.py

 .